21 Things to Do in the Oregon Outdoors This Year

 21. Rent a Pontoon on the Willamette

 If paddling upstream seems a bit too… well, strenuous, you can always get your horsepower the old-fashioned way and let a pontoon power you up the river.
-Several rental services offer you the chance to captain your own craft on daily, self-guided excursions, including Portland Electric Boat Company, where you can rent an electric duffy boat.
+Several rental services offer you the chance to captain your own craft on daily, self-guided excursions, including Portland Electric Boat Company, where you can rent an electric boat.
 It’s the best way to experience the sights of the river, including historic bridges and architecture.

 With so much to do in the Oregon outdoors, isn’t it time get out and explore?